moveit/moveit2_tutorials/doc/how_to_guides/how_to_setup_docker_containers_in_ubuntu.rst

   .. code-block:: bash

     ~/Docker/scripts/start-docker.sh moveit2-galactic moveit/moveit2:galactic-source
+If the above command fails, you are likely not using nvidia drivers.
+You'll need to remove the container you just created `docker rm moveit2-galactic`
   If either of the above command fails, you are likely not using nvidia drivers.
 You'll need to remove the container you just created ``docker rm moveit2-galactic``

   To run the docker without nvidia drivers